Digital

 Defining the

-minimum viable product (MVP) from a SEO point of view
+minimum viable product (MVP) from a SEO point of view is a complicated

 thing; otherwise, a website that does fulfil all the optimized SEO requirements